kouroshD/walking-teleoperation/docs/Dependencies.md

    + if you are not using superbuild, look at [this link](http://www.yarp.it/) for installing YARP.
    + Use YARP and icub repos using the devel branch instead of the master branch.
 The main reason is beacuase of the `camCalibWithPose` application.
-   + Enable the following options (be sure that this option is enabled in all the machines for the image):
+   + Enable the following options (be sure that this option is enabled in all the machines for the image communication):
    ```
    ENABLE_yarpcar_mjpeg
    MJPEG_AUTOCOMPRESS